Updated: March 9, 2020

 Las Juanas (lunch & dinner)

-Las Juanas is right next door to Hutto’s Bar & Grill.
+Las Juanas is right next door to Big Daddy’s.
 It is in a beachfront rancho.
-Go down the driveway to the left of the green house (pictured) to get to it.
-They serve seafood, chicken and other typical Panama foods.
-Order, then take a stroll on the beach while your food is prepared.
+Go down the driveway to the left of the green house (pictured) to enter the rancho.
+We really enjoy the on-the-beach ambience of this place.

 Rio Mar Neighborhood

 Pilo’s has no sign.
 Not far from Enriques (below).
 They only operate as a catering business now.
 But, if you call, they will usually make you food to go.
 And of course you can request catering too.
 They make a good filette (flank steak).
 Tel: 6952-9898 or 6875-2100

 Enrique is a Chinese restaurant.
 But I wouldn’t necessarily recommend its Chinese food.
 We think its best items are sopa de marisco (seafood soup) and fried chicken.
 It has A/C & TV.